Nursing Home Abuse and Neglect

 Any action or lack of action by a nursing home and its staff that negatively impacts the physical, mental or emotional well-being of a resident may be deemed as abuse or neglect.
 Additionally, victims of nursing home abuse have a right to seek compensation for their injuries.

 After an instance of abuse or neglect, the victim and his or her family should contact a personal injury attorney who can begin work on the case.
 It is important to have evidence of the abuse, such as photographs of the injuries, and information about the nursing home, such as if it was in accordance with state and federal laws.

 A skilled Philadelphia nursing home abuse attorney can look into every aspect of the case and help the victim determine the best options in seeking damages.
 The damages could include compensation for medical bills, lost personal finances and pain and suffering.

 Finding the Best Pennsylvania Nursing Home Abuse Defense Lawyer

 No matter your age, you deserve to be treated with respect and cared for appropriately.
-If you or a loved one was mistreated in a nursing home or long-term care facility, contact a Philadelphia nursing home abuse defense attorney at Alva & Shuttleworth, LLC.
+If you or a loved one was mistreated in a nursing home or long-term care facility, contact a Philadelphia nursing home abuse defense attorney at Alva Foster & Moscow, LLC.
 We can help you hold the responsible party liable and get the compensation you deserve.
 No one should have to endure abuse.
 Call (215) 665-1695 today.